IanFinlayson/exploring-cs/chapter10.md

 picker"](https://www.google.com/search?q=color+picker) and play with Google's built in color choosing tool.
 At the bottom left, you will see the label "RGB" which indicates the three color components.
-This will let you find the numbers for any color you want[^2].
+This will let you find the numbers for any color you want[^colorspace].

 Colors are put into programs with *tuples* which are sort of like lists in Python except they use parentheses instead of square brackets.
 The